apache/airflow/airflow/providers/amazon/aws/executors/ecs/README.md

 - CLUSTER - Name of the Amazon ECS Cluster.
 Required.
 - CONTAINER_NAME - Name of the container that will be used to execute Airflow tasks via the ECS executor.
 The container should be specified in the ECS Task Definition.
 Required.
-- REGION - The name of the AWS Region where Amazon ECS is configured.
+- REGION_NAME - The name of the AWS Region where Amazon ECS is configured.
 Required.

 ### Optional config options: